Auto Approval Rules

 Common Questions

 What if I make a mistake in a rule?
 You can edit or disable rules at any time.
-Changes apply to new price submissions going forward.
+Changes apply to new submissions going forward.

 Getting Help